3apes band: Convertible Rock

 Prix du Tacot Special Appearance, Fockeberg Leipzig, 2011.
 Photo: Daniel Ziegler.

 Our first rehearsal room (The Cage I), was in the basement of an small apartment building, just underneath a mortician.
-So it was super quite at night.
-Unfortunately there is no space on this this side to write about the second undertaker story we had months later (hashtag schattenwolf).
+So it was super quite at night. (hashtag schattenwolf).

 Live @ Cammerspiele.
 2011.
 Photo: 3apes band.